 The brain consists of nerve cells that communicate with each other through electrical activity.
-A seizure occurs when one or more parts of the brain has a burst of abnormal electrical signals that interrupt normal brain signals.
+A seizure occurs when 1 or more parts of the brain has a burst of abnormal electrical signals that interrupts normal brain signals.
 Anything that interrupts the normal connections between nerve cells in the brain can cause a seizure.
 This includes a high fever, high or low blood sugar, alcohol or drug withdrawal, or a brain concussion.
-But when a child has 2 or more seizures with no known cause, this is diagnosed as epilepsy.
+But when a child has two or more seizures with no known cause, this is diagnosed as epilepsy.

 Focal (partial) seizures

-Focal seizures take place when abnormal electrical brain function occurs in one or more areas of one side of the brain.
+Focal seizures take place when abnormal electrical brain function occurs in 1 or more areas of 1 side of the brain.
 Before a focal seizure, your child may have an aura, or signs that a seizure is about to occur.
 This is more common with a complex focal seizure.
-The most common aura?involves feelings, such as?deja vu, impending doom, fear, or euphoria.
-Or your child may have visual changes,?hearing abnormalities, or changes in sense of smell.
+The most common aura involves feelings, such as deja vu, impending doom, fear, or euphoria.
+Or your child may have visual changes, hearing abnormalities, or changes in their sense of smell.
 The 2 types of focal seizures are: